 My Taekwondo journey started in 1992 when my schoolmate took me to a Taekwondo club called “Sportschule Bae” in Berlin Moabit.
 At this time, I was 16 years old.
 My friend’s parents were the owner of the dojang.
-Regularly after school, I went to training, often for two classes a day.
-My instructor was Master Kang Seok Sun from Korea, who has been practising Taekwondo since 1964.
+After school, I went to training regularly, often for two classes a day.
+My instructor was Master Kang Seok Sun from Korea, practising Taekwondo since 1964.
 I earned my 7th Kup in December 1992.
 Taekwondo helped me to gain confidence in stopping bullies and defending myself effectively.

-After my mother passed away in January 1993, my life was falling apart.
+After my mother passed away in January 1993, my life fell apart.
 Due to profound grief, I lost focus on school education and sports.
 I only attended Taekwondo classes once or twice a week; it took me some time to get my life back on track.

 The other stroke of fate happened when my father was diagnosed with cancer.
 After he passed away in September 1996, I was entirely alone and could no longer afford Taekwondo lessons in clubs.
 I never stopped pursuing it!